Superbition/Celestte-Docs/docs/security/api_authentication.md

 ## Introduction

-Along with user authentication for the browser, Polyel also provides you with API Authentication and implements this in a very simple secure manner.
+Along with user authentication for the browser, Polyel also provides you with API Authentication and implements this in a very simple and secure manner.
 As user authentication uses the `SessionProtector`, Polyel uses the `TokenProtector` for API authentication.

 The token driver is responsible for inspecting the API token sent with a request to a protected API route and will validate the request and allow further execution if the API token is deemed valid and has not expired, it will match this data within the database against a user.